descope/react-sdk/README.md

 #### Audit Management

-The `AuditManagement` widget let you embed an audit table in your site.
+The `AuditManagement` widget lets you embed an audit table in your site.

 ###### Usage